 Climate change is possibly one of the most serious environmental threats facing the world today.
 Global temperature increase is likely to trigger serious consequences for humanity and other life forms.

-In the past 100 years the earth has warmed by 0.7°C. All five of the hottest ever years have been in the last decade, mountain glaciers are retreating, the permafrost in some areas is melting - the list of impacts is long and well publicised.
+In the past 100 years the earth has warmed by 0.7°C. The last five years, from 2014 to 2018 are the warmest years ever recorded.
+The result of this is that mountain glaciers are retreating, the permafrost in some areas is melting - the list of impacts is long and well publicised.
 An upward trend in temperatures is visible from Coventry's own local weather station over just the course of the past 30 years.

 There is now strong evidence that climate change is happening and that man-made emissions, due to our high use of fossil fuels, are the cause.
 As this problem is largely man-made, it is the responsibility of us all to act now before it's too late.